 The huge impacts that the ongoing COVID 19 pandemic has had on logistics if self-evident and cannot be understated.
 There are massive fallouts from the strict but necessary lockdown implemented by the government.
 It has also resulted in a massive challenge for logistics, with regulations varying from state to state and a lack of universal policies.
-The general public is also anxious about the rules and regulations regarding supply of goods, especially since the lockdown means that outside visit to local stores and shops is not possible.
+The general public is also anxious about the rules and regulations regarding the supply of goods, especially since the lockdown means that outside visit to local stores and shops is not possible.

 In light of so many unanswered questions and unclarity regarding some very common concerns, here are some of the biggest questions regarding logistics answered.

 1. Is it safe for couriers to still be working?